Itching from dry skin

 Is dry, itchy skin driving you mad?
 Soft, smooth skin requires a delicate balance of water and body oils.
 Thirsty skin can become dry, flaky, itchy and may even crack - like dirt on the ground does during a drought.

-Quench your dry skin properly, however, and you could prevent the urge to itch.
+Quench your dry skin properly, however, and you could prevent the itch and the urge to scratch.
 Here are some simple ways to prevent and treat dry, itchy skin.

 Moisturise, moisturise, moisturise